Mangrove

 Level 3 playing from 694 – 1,393 yards

 I'd like to introduce you to my little friend Manny.
 He's a 10-foot gator that's staked claim to the ponds between the 4th and 8th greens on Mangrove.
-Like many Gators, he looks like he's smiling - probably because of the understated statement on the sign - Caution Indeed!
-This sign should be posted at the black tee box on 4!
-Much of the course rides along the southerly side of Evan’s Prairie, so you always get some views, some marshland, some wind, and of course, Manny and his friends!
-Oh, and it's got one of the Hardest Holes in The Villages, followed by four fun shots, making it one of the toughest groupings of consecutive holes.
-So, let’s be like Manny and get Mangoing!
+Like many Gators, he looks like he's smiling - probably because of the understated warning sign - Caution Indeed!
+He's the King of this Jungle and deserving of a wide berth.
+Because Mangrove is one of the shortest level 3 courses in town, some may say it's easy - that's a Croc.
+Manny is no pushover - it's got one of the 18 Hardest Holes, followed by one of the toughest groupings of consecutive shots in town.
+You may come for the Gator photo ops, but you'll remember Manny's bite!
+Let's take a tour of his home:

 First, remember there’s a practice putting green across Hendry Drive from the Starter Shack.
-The whole course plays that side of Hendry so after checking in at the Starter Shack, head across Hendry to putt a little. #1 and 2 are the most pedestrian holes of the day – don’t worry – the course gets far more fun and challenging soon.
-But pedestrian doesn’t mean easy. #1’s green funnels everything to the right toward the water so your first shot of the day needs to be precisely left.
-And #2 has a challenging skinny green with water to the right.
-Ideally, you score well on the first two holes because pars become harder in the middle section of this course. #3 has a great view of Evan’s Prairie – which sure looks like a lake to me.
+The whole course plays that side of Hendry so after checking in at the Starter Shack, head across Hendry to putt a little.
+The first shot of the day feels pretty pedestrian - but don't be deceived - if you land too far right, you could get wet.
+And getting wet on a course with an alligator for a mascot is not the way to begin.
+As you drive to the 2nd tee box look for Manny's offspring - sometimes two are seen on opposite shores.
+And getting to the opposite shore is your goal here.
+Once there you'll find a skinny green that rolls everything right toward the pond.
+The 3rd has a great view of Evan’s Prairie – which sure looks like a lake to me.
 I’m from the Midwest and the prairies we have back there have "little houses" on them and are certainly not blue and wet like this one!
 It’s also your first shot of the day that’s fully over water.
 Yes, there is water under all that marsh, so don’t plan on retrieving any short shots!
 And the green is a multi-tiered roller rink slanting back to front.
 It’s a real tester for each of your allotted three shots.
-But the real test is #4.
-It begins a trek of five holes that are one of the best runs in The Villages.
-Mangrove 4 is on my Hardest Holes list for both the optics and the logistics.
-It looks freakishly far thanks to the large marsh - you can barely see the fringe in front of the green.
-Your landing zone is long and tight, with a severe slope guarded by traps on the left - it’s a full-grown Man-Groan!

 Toughest to Easiest: